 Before starting to think about the architecture, flow and the technology approach, we collectively defined the scope of the chatbot and which user segment it would serve.

 The user segment

 Based on previous research, we identified the user segment for the chatbot as 'families who have never been to a Children hospice'.

 Chiara builds on an extensive research phase that the End-of-Life Care team conducted last year.
 This phase of work helped us to shape the problem space and identify the needs of families caring for children with life-limiting & life-threatening diseases.
 Some of the key insights from user research:

-When parents get in touch with professionals they want them to remember their history so they can receive the most appropriate suggestions.
+One of our stories: When parents get in touch with professionals they want them to remember their history so they can receive the most appropriate suggestions.